Skip to content

 OpenAPI code generation.
 FastAPI schemas → OpenAPI spec → TypeScript types and client code.
 Change a Python type?
 TypeScript updates automatically.
 No more "oh I forgot to update the frontend types" bugs.

-Here's the thing: all these tools create tight feedback loops.
+All these tools create tight feedback loops.
 Claude writes code, the tooling immediately tells Claude if something's wrong, Claude fixes it.
 No waiting for me to notice.

 Ear Training: Self-Verification